The marquee tools let you select rectangles, ellipses, and 1‑pixel rows and columns.

 - For aligning your selection to guides, a grid, slices, or document bounds, do one of the following to snap your selection:

-- With the Rectangle Marquee tool or the Elliptical Marquee tool, drag over the area you want to select.
+- With the Rectangular Marquee tool or the Elliptical Marquee tool, drag over the area you want to select.

 - Hold down Shift as you drag to constrain the marquee to a square or circle (release the mouse button before you release Shift to keep the selection shape constrained).